-5. Install Emulators To Play Classic Games
+11. Install Emulators to Play Classic Games

-6. Run DOS Software On Your Wii
+12. Run DOS Software on Your Wii

 This is only a sample of what your Wii can do, of course: there is a lot more quality homebrew software out there, and if you know what you’re doing as a programmer you could probably make more.
 The only real limit is imagination.

 - Install independent homebrew community games